maverickactuary/1actuary/content/3buildingblocks/reinsurance-for.md

 **Reinsurance can help you to:**

+**Boost profitability.** Try a simple test.
+Set your term assurance pricing basis, independently of reinsurance.
+Derive a retail premium to give, say, profitability of 40% of one annual premium.
+Observe your resulting market position.
+Now factor in reinsurance premiums.
+Almost every deal I've seen increases an insurer's profitability.

 **Reduce uncertainty and clarify financials.** With no net claims profits are affected more by lapses than deaths.
 Insurer profits can be a simple function of retail and reinsurance premiums.

 **Simplify operations.** Less time worrying about mortality assumptions means more time on essentials: volume, market pricing, underwriting, expenses, lapses and capital.